 Follow the proper format

-A volunteer reference letter falls under the category of formal letters.
-As a result, the standard format of writing a formal letter should be followed.
+A reference letter falls under the category of formal letters.
+As a result, the standard format should be followed.
 Thus, it should not exceed a single page consisting of three to four paragraphs.
-Also, use a letter-headed paper to write the reference letter as it is deemed more official and respected than writing on a plain piece of paper.
+Also, use letter-headed paper to write it, as it is deemed more official and respected than writing on a plain piece of paper.

 Do not write lengthy